The mineret that takes you home

 US Government web sites on Morocco

-The Moroccan American Community board is a portal for Moroccan Americans.
+The Moroccan News Board is a portal for Moroccan Americans.
 The board covers Moroccan American Community activities, functions, conferences and festivities.
 News from Morocco, photographic coverage of major events, extensive links and a Moroccan-American Forum.

 Wafin.com was initially set up as an all-purpose resource for the Moroccan community in North America, but the site has now evolved into a magazine of culture and ideas for people who prefer to discuss and debate Moroccan affairs in English.